-The Company, which commenced generating revenues on July 16, 2007 with the closing of the RHL Acquisition, is involved in the exploration, development and production of certain oil and natural gas interests, primarily located in the Republic of Colombia but also located in the Republic of Peru and the Republic of Guatemala.
+The Company, which commenced generating revenues on July 16, 2007 with the closing of the RHL Acquisition, is involved in the exploration, development and production of certain oil and natural gas interests, primarily located in the Republic of Colombia but also located in Peru, Guatemala, Brazil, Papua New Guinea and Guyana.
 The Company strives to enhance shareholder value through the acquisition, exploration and development of highly prospective oil and gas exploration areas.
 As part of its business strategy, the Company continues to analyze various projects to diversify its portfolio, principally in Latin America but also worldwide.